Fayetteville Child Custody Lawyers

 Contact us at (910) 684-4049 to get started with an experienced child custody attorney in Fayetteville.

-Child Custody Agreements in NC
+Understanding Child Custody Laws in North Carolina

 In North Carolina, courts generally make custody decisions based on what is in the children's best interests.
 Courts will consider each parent's ability to provide a healthy environment for the children, and their willingness to cooperate with the other parent.